Zendro-dev/Zendro-dev.github.io/setup_root.md

 A couple of basic extensions are suggested to be introduced directly into the GraphQL server code.
 These are: *data validation logic* and *GraphQL query/mutation patches*.
 To implement custom logic of these extensions some programming is required, however this step is well confined and described.

-Furthermore the whole codebase used to run zendro is exposed an can be directly customized if needed.
+Furthermore, the whole codebase used to run zendro is exposed and can be directly customized if needed.
 That is true for the graphql-server as well as the frontend applications.

 [ > Advanced code customizing](setup_customize.md)